-If you want to improve your positional chess and start converting more middlegames into wins, you should give a try to our training course which covers most important middlegame positions in a step-by-step easy to follow and understand way.
+If you want to improve your positional chess and start converting more middlegames into wins, you should give a try our training course which covers the most important middlegame positions in a step-by-step easy to follow and understand way.

 White has many ways to regain the pawn on c4.
 The most popular move, also recommended by the experts, is 7.Qc2, leading to a roughly positional play in which white can hope for a small but lasting advantage.
 It is no wonder that this has been the choice of the top specialists here as white.
-The second option would be 7.Ne5!? – a popular move, but it allows black to enter in a somewhat double edged game by playing 7…Nc6!.
+The second option would be 7.Ne5!? – a popular move, but it allows black to enter a somewhat double-edged game by playing 7…Nc6!.

 These two paths are well known and there are thousands of games for you to study on each.
-However, we’d like to draw your attention to the move 7.Na3!?, a move that requires black to play precise in order to keep the balance.
+However, we’d like to draw your attention to the move 7.Na3!?, a move that requires black to play precisely in order to keep the balance.

 It is obvious that if white is allowed to capture on c4 he will have a slight plus due to his control of the center and potential pressure on the queenside, so black is pretty much forced to continue with 7…Bxa3!
 This is not a difficult move to play; it doubles the white pawns and at the same time keeps the c4 pawn alive longer.
 On the other hand, black parts with his dark squares bishop and this element can have some influence on the game at a later stage.

 Catalan Opening – Middlegame

 The game is very unbalanced after the capture on a3 and it is worth listing the elements that white can use in the middlegame:

 - White has two bishops and the shattered structure on the queenside is also a synonym of open B and C files, which white will try to use to his favor.

 - The extra pawn in the center gives white the possibility of a central rupture in order to open up the position for his bishops.